saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - **Integral**: eg. 100
 - **Long integer**: eg. 100L
 - **Hexadecimal**: Preceded by `0X` eg. 0X0F
-- No octal literals in kotlin
+- There are no octal literals in kotlin

 ```kotlin
 // Use of underscore in number constants